AmeenNH3/jobolang-springboot-react-app/README.md

 </p>

 <p>Check out live demo!</p>
-<p> Note: The app is hosted on heruko, initial page loading might take about 30 seconds for heruko front-end app to start up from sleep and first request to backend server might take 30 seconds for backend-server to start up from sleep, thank you for you patience.</p>
+<p> Note: The app is hosted on heruko, initial page loading might take about 30 seconds for heruko front-end app to start up from sleep and first request to backend server might take 30 seconds for backend-server to start up from sleep, thank you for your patience.</p>
 <a href="https://jobolang.herokuapp.com/" target=”_blank”>View Demo</a>
 <p></p>
 <p></p>